-Wildlife management of all species in Michigan should be based on sound biological science that ensures a healthy balance in population, alleviates property damage, and reduces the risk of disease transmission.
+Wildlife management of all species should be based on peer-reviewed science that ensures a healthy balance in population, alleviates property damage, and reduces the risk of disease transmission.

 We support:

-- The Michigan Department of Natural Resources (MDNR) being the lead agency to advocate Michigan’s authority to manage federally protected species.
+- The Michigan Department of Natural Resources (DNR) being the lead agency to advocate Michigan’s authority to manage federally protected species.

-- Michigan Farm Bureau working with MDNR, as well as other stakeholders, to ensure effective management and ecological balance that minimizes conflict.
+- Michigan Farm Bureau working with DNR, and other stakeholders, to ensure effective management and ecological balance that minimizes conflict.

-- Hunting and trapping as the primary tool to manage population for all species in the state of Michigan.
+- Hunting and trapping as the primary tool to manage population for all species.
 Hunting regulations should provide the maximum opportunities to harvest game species.
-This includes, but is not limited to, reduced cost of licenses as well as creating, revising, or extending hunting seasons.
+This includes, but is not limited to, reduced cost or no cost licenses as well as creating, revising, or extending hunting seasons.

 - Decisions on baiting and feeding should be based on science with consideration given to impacts on harvest as well as ongoing disease threats.
 Therefore, we support baiting to increase harvest and oppose feeding outside of hunting season to limit disease transmission.